muthualagappanm/testProject-pic18f56q71-ultrasonic-range-detection-mplab-mcc/README.md

   <img alt="Shows a timing waveform for the drive signal." src="images/drive.png" width="1000">
 </picture>

 The following figure highlights a received amplified ultrasonic echo in gray (OPAMP_OUT) along with the two PWM2 signals.
-One can clearly see the hardware delay between the falling edge of the PWM_CONTROL (that starts the UTMR’s counting) and the rising edge of the PWM_TIMER (that enables the OPAMP’s amplification).
+The hardware delay between the falling edge of the PWM_CONTROL (that starts the UTMR’s counting) and the rising edge of the PWM_TIMER (that enables the OPAMP’s amplification) can easily be observed.

 <picture>
   <img alt="Shows a waveform of the received amplified ultrasonic signal." src="images/echo.png" width="1000">
 </picture>

 The last figure illustrates the same scenario with the same signals, but with the OPAMP’s peak detector enabled.
-One should observe the small peak at the end of the main signal’s amplitude.
-This would have been detected as a new echo signal by the comparator if its interrupts hadn’t been disabled after the first acquisition in the current measurement window.
+Observe the small peak at the end of the main signal’s amplitude.
+This would have been detected as a new echo signal by the comparator if its interrupts had not been disabled after the first acquisition in the current measurement window.

 <picture>
   <img alt="Shows a waveform of the received amplified ultrasonic signal that was passed through the peak detector." src="images/peak.png" width="1000">